A BRIEF HISTORY OF BULGARIA

-Bogomils did not believe in incarnation (the doctrine that God became a man - Jesus).
+Bogomils did not believe in the incarnation (the doctrine that God became a man - Jesus).
 They did not believe in infant baptism or in the Eucharist (sharing bread at mass).
-They also rejected the whole organisation of the Orthodox Church.
+They also rejected the whole organization of the Orthodox Church.

 BULGARIA UNDER TURKISH RULE